 JupyterHub

-Deploying JupyterHub is still experimental, and it can be a bit tricky to configure.
+Configuring and deploying JupyterHub can be complex.
 Feel free to submit a ticket to ask for help.

-Download the preconfigured config.yaml from our GitHub repository.
-The default config that is provided by JupyterHub will not work.
+Download the preconfigured config-basic.yaml from our GitHub repository.
+The default config provided by JupyterHub will not work on the DSRI.

-Persistent volumes are automatically created for each user and instance started in JupyterHub to ensure persistence of the data even if JupyterHub is stopped.
-You can find the persistent volumes in the DSRI web UI, go to the Administrator view > Storage > Persistent Volume Claims.
+A persistent volume is automatically created for each user when they log in for the first time.
+Data is preserved even if JupyterHub is stopped.
+You can find persistent volumes in the DSRI web UI under Administrator view > Storage > Persistent Volume Claims.

 singleuser: